DataFire/Integrations/integrations/generated/google_compute/README.md

       * ports `array`: An optional list of ports to which this rule applies.
 This field is only applicable for UDP or TCP protocol.
 Each entry must be either an integer or a range.
 If not specified, this rule applies to connections through any port.
         * items `string`
   * creationTimestamp `string`: [Output Only] Creation timestamp in RFC3339 text format.
   * denied `array`: The list of DENY rules specified by this firewall.
-Each rule specifies a protocol and port-range tuple that describes a permitted connection.
+Each rule specifies a protocol and port-range tuple that describes a denied connection.
     * items `object`
       * IPProtocol `string`: The IP protocol to which this rule applies.
 The protocol type is required when creating a firewall rule.
 This value can either be one of the following well known protocol strings (tcp, udp, icmp, esp, ah, ipip, sctp), or the IP protocol number.
       * ports `array`: An optional list of ports to which this rule applies.
 This field is only applicable for UDP or TCP protocol.
 Each entry must be either an integer or a range.
 If not specified, this rule applies to connections through any port.